rd156/MinecraftCondensePlugin/README.md

     ratio_out: 1
 ```
 You can also customize the set of messages displayed by the plugin.</br>
-By default the messages displayed is in english but you can change this message in the configuration file.</br>
+By default the messages displayed is in english, but you can change this message in the configuration file.</br>
 The messages are divided into several categories:</br>
 The error messages found in the part error</br>
 The status messages found in the part condense</br>